Penis Enlargement: Does It Work?

 Penis Enlargement: Pills, Creams, and Devices

 What else is there?
-Here's a rundown of some unsavory options.
+Here's a rundown of some unproven options to increase penis size.

 - Stretching with weights.
 Weights or stretching exercises won't bulk up your penis -- it's not a muscle.
 But hanging weights off your flaccid penis may stretch it a bit, O'Leary says.
 The catch is that it requires a freakish degree of dedication.
 "You might have to wear a weight strapped to your penis eight hours a day for six months," says O'Leary.
 At the end of it, you could be lucky enough to gain about half an inch.
 Risks include tearing of the tissue, burst blood vessels, and other problems.